 The hallmark of CIVICUS is community service learning.
-CIVICUS provides a wide range of opportunities for service including: tutoring and mentoring elementary students, hosting activities for seniors, preparing food for and serving the hungry, planting trees, restoring wildlands, canvassing for political candidates, registering voters, facilitating community art builds, and more.
+CIVICUS provides a wide range of opportunities for service including tutoring and mentoring elementary students, hosting activities for seniors, preparing food for and serving the hungry, planting trees, restoring wildlands, canvassing for political candidates, registering voters, creating socially engaged art, and more.
 Our partial list of service partners includes examples of organizations with whom we collaborate.
 For many service projects, CIVICUS provides organizational support and transportation.

 CIVICUS students are among the most involved on campus, often taking leadership positions in their organizations.
-CIVICUS students can be found serving in the Student Government Association, writing for The Diamondback, and participating in multicultural organizations, pre-professional programs, Greek organizations, the marching band, service and advocacy associations, the Residence Hall Association, and sports.
+CIVICUS students can be found serving in the Student Government Association, writing for The Diamondback, and participating in multicultural organizations, pre-professional programs, Greek organizations, the marching band, service and advocacy associations, the Residence Hall Association, and extramural sports.

 Somerset Hall is a four-story, coed building that accommodates approximately 120 residents.
-Rooms are comprised of singles, doubles, triples and quads.
+Rooms are comprised of singles, doubles, triples, and quads.
 Many academic buildings, libraries, residence halls, and the dining hall are less than a five-minute walk away.

 Students describe Somerset Hall as more like a home than a residence hall.
 Most CIVICUS classes are held in Somerset Hall, and many CIVICUS students study and complete group work together there.
 It's easy to find someone to join you for movies, workouts at Eppley Recreation Center, meals at the dining hall, or athletic events.

 CIVICUS is a great way to make a large university feel small.
 You will be surrounded by a diverse community of individuals who, like you, are highly involved and passionate about making a positive change.
 CIVICUS is also a lot of fun.
 There are co-curricular activities: barbecues, trivia nights, trips to DC, and grilled cheese study breaks.
 You will meet great people and form friendships that will last a lifetime.

 We recognize that not all students highlight their interest in civic engagement in their applications to the university, and we may miss them in our review.
 If you did not receive an invitation to CIVICUS but are interested in being considered for the program, please fill out the self-nomination form.